pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

 # Creating accelerators

-This topic describes how to create an accelerator in Tanzu Application Platform GUI.
-An accelerator contains your enterprise-conformant code and configurations that developers can use to create new projects that by default follow the standards defined in your accelerators.
+This topic tells you how to create an accelerator in Tanzu Application Platform GUI.

+An accelerator contains your conforming code and configurations that developers can use to create new projects that by default follow the standards defined in your accelerators.

 ## <a id="creating-accelerators-prerequisites"></a>Prerequisites